15 Foods That Help You Sleep Through The Night

 The combo of magnesium and calcium helps you to sleep more soundly through the night.

-Dehydration can have the significantly negative impact on your ability to fall asleep fast and stay asleep.
+Dehydration can have a significantly negative impact on your ability to fall asleep fast and stay asleep.
 In some cases, dehydration may cause melatonin deficiency.

 And a huge number of people didn’t intake recommended amount of water.
 So cantaloupe fruit can help you to fill the gap.